SkyExit/SkyLauncher2.0/README.md

 ToDo-List:
 - Shortcuts to copy specific emojis faster
 - Settings for Autostart and White-/Darkmode
+- "old" emojis will be added to the top of history
 - Edit homepage

 Contact me via [Discord](http://discord.laurinhummel.de) for further informations & help